GangCaoLab/DLO-HiC-Tools/doc/source/quickstart.rst

 ----------------

 DLO-HiC-Tools implemented the pipeline with `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_.
-If you want generate the HiC matrix at once, you can use this pipeline.
+If you want generate the HiC matrix and the quality control report(see `example <https://nanguage.github.io/examples/DLO_HiC_Tools/test.html>`_) at once, you can use this pipeline.

 The pipeline contain two files, a Snakemake file and a configuration file.